 Moiré Clock

  Metal Clock /3

-As long as we worked on this project we wanted to make an all metal version of the clock.
-Without a way to produce 8” metal circles affordably, we decided to use paper to keep our intended pricepoint.
+As long as we worked on this project we wanted to make a metal version of the clock, but decided on paper to make our product more affordable.

 ❽ Production pt.
 2

-We orded the dials from Send Cut Send, and screenprinted the numerals ourself using Plastisol ink on our porch.
+We ordered the dials from Send Cut Send, and screenprinted the numerals ourselves using Plastisol ink on our porch.

 Otherwise, the production was quite similar to the others.
-If we were to do a full line of clocks in the future I think this would be an exciting route.
-Especially if we find a way to bend thicker metal, an all aluminum version would be ideal for sustainabilty and cohesion.
+If we were to do a full line of clocks in the future, I think this would be an exciting route.
+Especially if we find a way to bend thicker metal, an all aluminum version would be ideal for sustainability and cohesion.

 ❾ Family Photos